mariomlz99/MineInsight/README.md

 ## Sensors Coordinate Systems

-The coordinate systems of all sensors in our platform are illustrated in the figure below.
+The coordinate systems (and their TF name) of all sensors in our platform are illustrated in the figure below.

 > **Note:** The positions of the axis systems in the figure are approximate.
 > This visualization provides insight into the relative orientations between sensors,